 This digital collection of curated selections includes 32 field recordings with accompanying notes, and 55 photographs and maps.
 The materials, along with others from a larger Minnesota Folk Arts Program Collection, form part of the John Berquist Collection at the Mills Music Library.

-Special thanks to Carol Hepokoski, as well as to the National Endowment for the Humanities for providing essential support for this online collection.
+Special thanks to The National Endowment for the Humanities for providing essential support for this online collection.

 Original collection materials reside in the Mills Music Library.
 Materials in the collection are non-circulating but may be consulted in the library.
 Patrons wishing to consult materials may contact the reference librarian on duty.